 When it comes to stolen crypto, the HMRC doesn't consider theft to be a kind of disposal.
 Because of this view, you wouldn't be able to claim stolen crypto as a capital loss.

-However, there are exceptions to this rule.
+However, there are specific exceptions to this rule.
 If you're contracted to acquire crypto - for example, you've bought them off an exchange - but don't actually receive what you've paid for, you might be able to claim this as a capital loss.

 Similarly, if you're contracted to acquire crypto and do receive them, you might be able to claim a capital loss if those tokens become worthless later on.
 To claim either of these events as a capital loss, you'd need to make a negligible value claim like above.

 The ATO has clear guidance on reporting lost or stolen crypto on your tax report.
 It's good news for Australian investors as the ATO are a lot more sympathetic than the IRS!